ASDF28765/HomeDecoration_Website/README.md

-//Welcome Everyone, This is a Java project.
+//Welcome Everyone, This is an HTML project.
 Any Feedback is encouraged!!